You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 Except that you were, you just didn't know it.

-If you have health care as a benefit at work, and whether you pay nothing or whether you have to pay part of a copay, or you have to pay uh deductible or whatever.
+If you have health care as a benefit at work, and whether you pay nothing or whether you have to pay part of a copay, or you have to pay a deductible or whatever, let's say that you earn $80,000 a year and you've got dental and health care and whatever other benefits, sick pay, time to visit the vet day, whatever, it probably is costing the employer, including Social Security, probably costing the employer.

-You are getting the $100,000, you just don't see $20,000 of it.
+You just don't see $20,000 of it.

-It's in the form of your health care benefit or whatever other benefit that you have, but it's still that's the cost of employing you.
+It's in the form of your healthcare benefit or whatever other benefit that you have.

-And as those benefits, particularly health care continues to skyrocket in cost, the employer simply can't afford it, and along came Obamacare, mandating that the employer provide health insurance for everybody working full-time, which they defined as 30 hours a week.
+And along came Obamacare, mandating that the employer provide health insurance for everybody working full-time, which they defined as 30 hours a week.

 And the idiots that designed it did not dynamically factor human behavior.

-They just sat there and said, stupid idiot CEOs will just pay the increased price, and what the CEOs did say, wait a wait a minute, wait a minute.
+They just sat there and said, stupid idiot CEOs will just pay the increased price.

 We can avoid this if we just convert some full-time people to part-time?

-Yep, that's what the law says, and so that's what's happened.
+Yep, that's what the law says.

 The president of the United States is costing you work, is costing you money, is costing you income.

-Now you're blaming it on your boss, but your boss is only or your company is only reacting as responsible CEOs would.
+Now, you're blaming it on your boss, but your boss is only, or your company is only reacting as responsible CEOs would.

 Spend as little as you can in the process of making a profit off whatever you do, service or product.